kirkbushell/fatty/README.md

 	}
     );

 This array represents a grouping of methods that will be applied to the object.
 There are couple of things to note here: first, the array index "customer_name" is the name of the method that will be created.
 Secondly - note the use of (use ($model)).
 This is a very important piece, as it provides access to the object in question, to the function.
 Because of how closures work, and the context in they are appended to the object - $this is never actually available.
 So, be wary as this means that private and protected properties and methods on the object are not ever available to your Decorator methods.
+It also means, that if you need to deal with fellow decorator methods, you need to use the $model variable, not $this.

 Next, let's work with them!